 If you’re headed to Hollywood Studios from Disney Springs, grab a bus to the Boardwalk Resorts.
 The closest Disney Resort to Hollywood Studios is the Swan Hotel or the Dolphin Hotel.
 Both of these hotels, plus all the Boardwalk Resorts connect to the Walking path to Hollywood Studios and EPCOT.
 This will be about a 10-15 minute walk to either Hollywood Studios or EPCOT once you get off the bus.

 Disney Springs to EPCOT

 If you’re heading to EPCOT, your best bet is to grab the bus to the Beach Club.
-The Beach Club is located right outside of the EPCOT International Gateway in the World Showcase section of the park, near the Disney Skyliner station.
+The Disney Beach Club is located right outside of the EPCOT International Gateway in the World Showcase section of the park, near the Disney Skyliner station.
 So you will be able to enter the park from the back gate.
-It’s literally like a 3 minute walk from the Beach Club.
+It’s literally a 3-minute walk from the Beach Club.

 Disney Springs to Animal Kingdom

 Head to Animal Kingdom Lodge to get closest to Animal Kingdom and keep your bus ride short.
 We also love Animal Kingdom Lodge for all things relaxing and easygoing.
 So if you’ve got the time head to the balcony to watch the animals roam the savanna for a minute.
 You can even fill up your refillable mug at The Mara quick-serve restaurant while you’re there.

 Park at Disney Springs and Grab the Boat to a Resort then Grab a Bus

 If you’re looking forward to some Beignets to start your day at Walt Disney World then you can head to the bus ramp at Disney Springs.
 This will take you to Port Orleans French Quarter and Port Orleans Riverside.
 While this won’t be the best way to save time at Disney it will, by all means, be the most leisurely and fun.